afzalansari028/Lets-Learn-Git/README.md

 19)git branch -d branche_name  -->delete the local branch

-Git Rebase:-when u want to do create a latest commit from child branch to parent-- git checkout test git rebase master
+Git Rebase:-when u want to do create a latest commit from child branch to mastere branch-- git checkout test git rebase master